-(ii) Loans to retail customers
+(ii) Consumer lending

-All retail collateralized loans are secured by real estate.
-The major part of the retail collateralized loans are secured by real estate with LTV ratio of approximately 47% (31 December 2021: 42%).
-Approximately 38% of credit-impaired loans were collateralized as at 31 December 2022 (31 December 2021: 62%).
+For consumer lending collateralized loans are secured by real estate, cars or deposits.
+The part of the retail collateralized loans are secured by real estate with LTV ratio of approximately 43% (31 December 2022: 47%).
+Approximately 22% of credit-impaired loans were collateralized as at 31 December 2023 (31 December 2022: 38%).